 RID Help

 When you’re triggered or reminded of terrible things that have happened, your mind not only believes that you’re in danger, your mind and your body act like you're right back in the traumatic situation.
 These lightning fast, automatic reactions are helpful at the time of the actual event because they keep you safe in dangerous situations.
-But now your automatic reactions to triggers are no longer helpful because back home, you're not in any actual danger.
+But now your automatic reactions to triggers are no longer helpful because in the ‘here and now’ you're not in any actual danger.

 You use the RID tool to stay focused and cope with your triggers.
 Remember, triggers confuse your brain and your body into thinking that you’re back in the original situation.
 You must clear away that confusion in order to manage your responses.